DaverSomethingSomethingOrg/ConanToolchain/docs/ButWhy.md

 Whichever tool your default `$PATH` locates for you should be the correct choice.

+On a VM or baremetal host, with tools installed in `/usr/local`, or perhaps in an automounted NFS repositories, `$PATH` has to be set carefully to find the right tool installations, and it's not set by default.
+Additionally, a user may still run a tool that isn't in their `$PATH`, and what then?
+If *that* tool relies on other tools (such as `gcc` needing `as` and `ld` from binutils), how does it find the right ones?
+How can that user be confident it will work correctly and reliably?

 ## Why Conan?

 Conan is designed for building, installing, and packaging 3rdParty